-BP has a shocking environmental track record.
 BP’s 2010 Deepwater Horizon oil blowout in the Gulf of Mexico was the worst in history.
 11 workers lost their lives.
 Oil poured into the sea for 87 days, releasing approximately 4.9 million barrels of oil.
 This was in one of the world’s most highly developed oil fields, with all of the emergency infrastructure right at their doorstep.
-Marine life, fisheries, tourism and local communities were left desolate.
+Marine life, fisheries, tourism and local communities were devastated.
 The costs continue to emerge.
 Not that this was a one-off event, there have been hundreds of other pipeline blowouts and explosions all over the world for decades.

 In addition to the oil spill risks, turning the Bight into a mining industrial area will have massive impacts on this peaceful marine environment.
 The loud and disruptive underwater blasts of seismic exploration and then drilling into the sea floor will be devastating.
 Increased shipping would increase animal strike, pollution, biosecurity hazards, and underwater noise.

 All this just so big petroleum companies can make a profit, while digging up more fossil fuels to create even worse climate change.

 BP pulled out in late 2016, but there are still at least 5 other companies wanting to drill including Chevron, Santos and Bight Petroleum.

 Their plans for the Bight are all risk and no gain for Australia.

 Australians are proud of our unique marine life, and so is The Wilderness Society.
 We also love our coastal lifestyle, from holidays at the beach to the diving, fishing and tourism industries that thrive in our pristine oceans.